josebarrios23/project-student-dashboard-reboot/README.md

 ### Suggested process

 ## PROCESS

+**STUDY THE DATA CAREFULLY!!!**

+You will have to maneuver and massage this data.
+You cannot simply just render the valuse 'as-is'

 Use all of the tools you have been given to create a plan of action for your team.
 Trello, Github, Ideation Board, etc.